SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	        then this hyperplane defines halfspace
 	                   <v, x> <= c.
 	    outEllArr = INTERSECTION_IA(myEllArr, objArr) - Given matrix of
-	        ellipsoids  myEllArr and matrix of polytopes objArr = polyArr whose sizes match, computes the internal ellipsoidal approximations of intersections of ellipsoids myEllArr
+	        ellipsoids  myEllArr and matrix of polyhedrons objArr = polyArr whose sizes match, computes the internal ellipsoidal approximations of intersections of ellipsoids myEllArr
-	        and polytopes polyArr.
+	        and polyhedrons polyArr.

 	    The method used to compute the minimal volume overapproximating ellipsoid is described in "Ellipsoidal Calculus Based on